Zaatari Refugee Camp

 Research and Policy

-Hisham Yousif is a first-year MPP student at Harris Public Policy.
+Hisham Yousif is a second-year MPP student at Harris Public Policy.
 He is an active combat arms officer in the U.S. Army having served for eight years.
 Following his studies at Harris, he will continue his service as a social sciences instructor at the U.S. Military Academy at West Point before returning to the combat force.
 Yousif is currently an intern with DT Institute's Stabilization, Transition, and Peacebuilding division.

 Prior to his time at the University of Chicago, Yousif served as a troop commander in the 11th Armored Cavalry Regiment at the National Training Center.
 He was responsible for the welfare, training, and tactical employment of a 98-soldier troop.
 In this role, Yousif replicated an opposing armored force for U.S. Army Brigades training maneuver warfare in the Mojave Desert prior to their deployments overseas.